This guide will walk you through the common features in a CultivateWP theme.

 If you’d like to manually control where it appears, you can insert the “Save Recipe” block directly into a post while you’re writing or editing it.

-If you’d like this block to appear in every post, you can add it to a Block Area like “Before Recipe Card” or “Before First Image”.
+If you’d like this block to appear in every post, you can add it to a Block Area like “Before Recipe Card” or “After First Image”.

 Ensure deliverability with SMTP